moe-attack/moe-attack/README.md

 * 👏 Steady understanding in Programming paradigms, such as OOP, MVC and MVVM.
 Jimmy wants to be a software architect!
 * 💥 Good knowledge on Programming algorithms, from often leetcode grinding and advance algorithm units in University.
 * 📠 Proficiency in Python and Java, from 4 years of university experiences.

-From a casual perspective, Jimmy is being known as:
-* 🏆 Bilingual, fluent in English and Chinese, while being able to read Japanese (makes a good Japan tour guide)
-* 🚴 Driver, coordinate events and drive things to make them happen!
-* 🎮 Geek, loves the anime/manga culture and he took initiative and self-learnt Japanese!
-* 💪 Fit, believes in working out daily for 30 minutes so he can be active for longer hours during the day!
-* 🎸 Guitarist, had public performances when he was in high school!

 ## Wait, why do I need to know all these❓
 Jimmy is opened to work, so if you have any full-time oppurtunity, you can contact Jimmy through his [Linkedin](https://www.linkedin.com/in/jimmylow14/)!